BTS-CM/Norns/about.md

 * “Disable confidential transactions”: Confidential transactions (whenever implemented) will always be allowed.
 * "Disable force settlement": I'm unable to disable force settlement, if you don't want force settlement you should use an UIA.
 * "Charge market fee" - There are no market fees.
+* "Allow issuer to force a global settlement" - It's impossible for the 'issuer' (account with asset owner permissions) to force a global settlement.

 The following flags remain:

-* "Allow issuer to force a global settlement" - Removal [was delayed due to an issue](https://github.com/bitshares/bitshares-ui/issues/2043).
-It'll be disabled in the near future.
-* "Witness fed asset" - Currently a private price feed publisher list is configured so that the 'hertz-fee' account is able to publish feeds without being a witness.
-In the future if I have to step aside this will be enabled.
+* "Witness fed asset" - Currently set to disabled & using a private price feed publisher list so that the 'hertz-feed' account is able to publish feeds without being a witness.

 ## Visualization